forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ## Sanctions
-> General considerations on sanctions are in the [Sanctions chapter](../jurisprudence/sanctions.md).
+The focus of this chapter is on economic measures to encourage adherence to international rules in the conflict between Russia and Ukraine respectively Russia and NATO countries (OSCE rules).

-Here the focus is on economic measures to encourage adherence to international rules.
+> General considerations on sanctions are in the [Sanctions chapter](../jurisprudence/sanctions.md#top).